Oytov/MU0/README.md

 MU0 CPU emulator/interpreter

 I am learning C so I decided to create this interpreter for the MU0 cpu.
 From information I read somewhere on the internet - the MU0 CPU is a virtual cpu designed in the Manchester University.
 It has 1 register acc (accumulator, eax on x86) and 8 instructions.
 Ive also implemented a special instruction `PUT` it just prints out the value of the accumulator.
+I've also made it so that the memory and acc stores 32bit signed integers.
+Maybe a weird choice but I don't care.

 I am going to implement a few features like pointers, eventually.